promise-100/SalesData_Capestone/README.md

      ORDER BY TOTAL_PURCHASE_AMOUNT DESC
     ```

- 7. calculate the percentage of total sales contributed by each region.
+ 7. Calculate the percentage of total sales contributed by each region.
     ```
      SELECT REGION, SUM(SALES) AS REGIONAL_SALES_TOTAL,
      (SUM(SALES) * 100) / (SELECT SUM(SALES) FROM SALESDATA_CAPESTONE) AS SALES_PERCENTAGE